Six Tips for Making Collection Calls that Get Results

 #2 Think Positively

 Your mental state has a strong impact both on how you handle the debtor and how they respond to you.
 Treat each call as if it was your first call of a very good day.
 Put a smile on your face.
 If you were irritated on the previous call, take a few minutes to calm yourself and start afresh.
-The debtor will respond to your tone.
-Your upbeat mood will be contagious and you are likely to get a more positive response from the debtor.
+The customer will respond to your tone.
+Your upbeat mood will be contagious and you are likely to get a more positive response from the customer.

 #3 Speak Professionally and Authoritatively